Children's Learning About Israel

 Find out more about the findings of this study and view the Zoom video from the workshop, Through the Lens of a Child: Understanding how Children View the Israeli-Palestinian Conflict, led by Project Director Sivan Zakai.

-My Second-Favorite Country book cover
+Cover of the book, My Second-Favorite Country

 Available from NYU Press, My Second-Favorite Countrywinner of the 2022 National Jewish Book Award in the "Education and Jewish Identity," draws from the compelling empirical data from the Children's Learning About Israel project.
 Learn more about the book from our June 2022 book launch webinar.